So you just bought your first (expensive) travel camera and, if you’re like most photographers, you’re probably worried sick about breaking it.

 As mentioned before, Lowepro ProTactic 450 AW is a bit heavy.
 Some casual photographers may think that this bag is a bit overkill, yet we can’t honestly knock this bag for going above and beyond.
 The ergonomics are just so damn good.

 Some professionals may feel like they stick out in a crowd with this backpack because of its look and size.
 In a worst-case scenario, heavy-duty zippers and construction should deter most attackers though.

 Is the Lowepro Tactic 450 AW for you?

-The Best Overall Travel Camera (3rd Place)
+The Best Overall Travel Camera Runner-up

-The Peak Design Everyday Backpack 30L is our second choice for the best overall camera bag for travel.
+The Peak Design Everyday Backpack 30L is our third choice for the best overall camera bag for travel.
 This backpack is simply gorgeous to look at and, most of the time, a thrill to use.

 The Peak Design Everyday 30L and the Lowepro ProTactic 450 AW have a lot in common in that they’re both highly customizable and very accessible.
 Like the ProTactic, the Peak Design Everyday 30L has multiple entry points that allow you to easily grab your gear on the go and not fiddle too much.
 Multiple attachment points also enable you to mount a number of accessories onto the bag, including a tripod mount and an exterior clip to hold your camera.

 What sets the Peak Design Everyday 30L apart from the ProTactic is its sleek and sexy appearance.
 Made from weatherproof materials and designed to be as compact as possible, this bag is absolutely dazzling to look at.

 Durable zippers and an innovative MagLatch system mean that this bag is very secure without having to sacrifice any usability.
 At 3.5 lbs, it’s a bit lighter than the ProTactic though the Peak Design is a little less spacious and holds less gear.